Frequently Asked Questions

 What is considered 'human subjects' research?

-According to the federal regulations, any inquiry involving systematic data gathering with an intent to create generalizable knowledge or to add to the knowledge base of a field is considered human subjects research.
+According to the federal regulations, any inquiry which engages human subjects and involves systematic data gathering with an intent to create generalizable knowledge or to add to the knowledge base of a field is considered human subjects research.

 Why does the University of St. Thomas require that all human subjects research be approved by the IRB?

 The federal regulations have set the standards for research.
-The University of Saint Thomas IRB determined that these federal standards be used for research involving all human subjects for these three reasons:
+The University of Saint Thomas IRB determined that these federal standards be used for research involving all human subjects for these two reasons:

 1) Research subjects for UST research deserve the same protections from research risk, no matter who sponsors the research.